Skip To Main Content

 FA 300 • Scene Study

 In this class, students will continue to develop their acting skills by applying and extending what they learned in Acting Studio to both on-stage and on-camera scenes.
-This is a project-based class, so students have the opportunity to collaborate with their peers as they dig more deeply into the rehearsal process.

 Read More about FA 300 • Scene Study